 "Tour" a Spanish speaking country

-Virtual field trips are a great way to expose students to world beyond their community without the cost and hassle of actual travel.
+Virtual field trips are a great way to expose students to the world beyond their community without the cost and hassle of actual travel.
 Use web resources to tour a country as a class, or collect links so students can explore on their own.

 • important cities,